DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 Then follow the instructions in [Uploading usage metrics to IBM Software Central](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/26.0.0?topic=metrics-uploading-usage-software-central).

-### Install the IBM License Service and retrieve license usage
+## Install the IBM License Service and retrieve license usage

 This section explains how to track ODM usage with the IBM License Service.

 Follow the **Installation** section of the [Installation License Service without Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.14.0?topic=ilsfpcr-installing-license-service-without-operator-lifecycle-manager-olm) documentation.

-#### a.
-Expose the licensing service using the AKS LoadBalancer
+### 1. Expose the licensing service using the AKS LoadBalancer

 To expose the licensing service using the AKS LoadBalancer, run the command: